 A few months back, I started noticing that many of our clients had started to mention Snowflake.

-In recent years, I've been in lots of meetings where there was a presumption that AWS was being used rather than Azure.
+In recent years, I've been in lots of planning and architectural meetings where there was already a presumption that AWS was being used rather than Azure.
 I put that down to a great selling job by the AWS people who got corporate IT folk locked into large enterprise agreements early.
 And so no matter what the technical question is, the answer will be something that runs on AWS.

 I still think that Azure offers a far stronger cloud story than AWS but I'm looking at the whole end-to-end cloud-based story, particularly with platform services.
 I just see a stronger, more secure, and better envisaged story in Azure.